 Kennedy Smith is a Senior Researcher for ILSR’s Independent Business Initiative.
-Her work focuses on analyzing the factors that threaten small businesses.
-She also develops program and policy tools that communities can use to level the playing field for small businesses and to build thriving economies.
+Her work focuses on analyzing the factors that threaten small businesses and on developing program and policy tools that communities can use to level the playing field for small businesses and to build thriving economies.

-In addition to her work at ILSR, Kennedy teaches a graduate-level course on historic preservation economics for Goucher College and serves as an advisor to the Community Land Use and Economics Group.
+In addition to her work at ILSR, Kennedy teaches graduate-level courses on historic preservation economics for Goucher College.
 She has an undergraduate degree in urban studies from Bryn Mawr College and a masters in architecture from the University of Virginia, and she was a 2005-2006 Loeb Fellow at Harvard University’s Graduate School of Design.
 Fast Company included Kennedy on its first list of the “Fast 50 Champions of Innovation,” recognizing “creative thinkers whose sense of style and power of persuasion change what our world looks like and how our products perform.”
 She has been honored by Planetizen, one of the nation’s top urban planning forums, as one of the “100 Most Influential Urbanists of All Time” (2017) and one of the “100 Top Urban Thinkers” (2009).

 – Twitter: @kennedysmith